DmitryRendov/aws-sandbox-terraform/README.md

 Modules are in `/modules`, roughly divided into two categories: `base` and `site`

 `base` modules are modules that are used by other modules, or modules that are copied from the Internet.
 These are modules that we could conceivably release as open source.
-`site` modules are modules that have MOB specific configuration, and are unlikely to be ever released to the public.
+`site` modules are modules that have AWS Sandbox specific configuration, and are unlikely to be ever released to the public.
 They very likely are a composition of other modules.

 ### Module versioniong ###